NPWR INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That NET Power Inc. Investors With Substantial Losses Have Opportunity To Lead Class Action Lawsuit

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired NET Power securities between June 9, 2023 and March 7, 2025, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: bgandg/NPWR.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired NET Power securities between June 9, 2023 and March 7, 2025, both dates inclusive (the“Class Period”).
+Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/NPWR.

 Case Details